 Not only has homeopathy itself been proven effective over the past 200+ years with volumes of clinical studies, some homeopathic human growth hormone sprays have undergone IGF-1 clinical studies to measure effectiveness.

-See the double-blind placebo IGF-1 clinical studies done on our own formula.
+See the independent double-blind placebo IGF-1 clinical studies done on our own formula.
 Our clinical results are the best ever independently obtained with a non-prescription product.

 Thankfully, more and more health professionals are now using and incorporating homeopathy into their own medical practice due to overwhelming evidence supporting efficacy and due to its safety.